-Dhani Services Limited is a consumer business that operates through its app Dhani and provides digital healthcare and digital transactional finance to its' customers.
-Growing from a personal finance business to now offering a comprehensive range of products across both healthcare and financial services, Dhani Services Limited has continually prioritized the need to design offerings made for current market environment while continuously analysing the need for new products as the market evolves.
+Dhani Services Limited is a consumer business that operates its mobile application "Dhani" ("Dhani App") through which it provides digital healthcare and digital transactional finance to its' customers.
+Growing from a personal finance business to now offering a range of products across both healthcare and financial services, we believe that Dhani Services Limited has continually prioritized the need to design offerings made for current market environment while continuously analysing the need for new products as the market evolves.
+Set out below is an image representing the services offered by Dhani Services Limited through the Dhani App.